 The cairns at the site have been designated the North-East Cairn, Central Cairn, and South-West Cairn.
 It is thought that there were at least two other cairns at the site which are no longer extant.
-The north-east and south-west cairns are both passage graves with entrances built leading to a circular center.
-The central cairn completely encloses the circular space inside and it is thought that bodies may have been cremated here based upon finds in the 1950’s CE which uncovered cremated bone and evidence of recurring fires.
+The North-East and South-West Cairns are both passage graves with entrances built leading to a circular center.
+The Central Cairn completely encloses the circular space inside, and it is thought that bodies may have been cremated here based on finds in the 1950’s CE which uncovered cremated bone and evidence of recurring fires.

-The North-East and South-West passage graves, excavated by Professor R. Bradley in the 1990's CE along with the rest of the site, exemplify these engravings, but whether these were carved into the stones before they were in place or after is unknown.
-Professor Bradley concluded that the entire site was originally constructed "during a single phase" but this only means that the stones and the cairns were erected at once and sheds no light on whether the ring and cup marks were a part of the rituals which may have been observed there.
+The North-East and South-West passage graves, excavated by Professor Bradley in the 1990's CE along with the rest of the site, exemplify these engravings, but whether these were carved into the stones before they were in place or after is unknown.
+Professor Bradley concluded that the entire site was originally constructed during a single phase, but this only means that the stones and the cairns were erected at once, and it sheds no light on whether the ring-and-cup marks were engraved before or after the stones were set in place.

 It appears, however, that it served as a final resting place for a very select few and was not a cemetery for the common people.
-No complete skeletal remains have been recovered from the site and it is probable that only one person was buried in each of the cairns or, perhaps, only a single person at the entire site.
+No complete skeletal remains have been recovered from the site, and it is probable that only one person was buried in each of the cairns or, perhaps, only a single person at the entire site.